ardatscn/Lip-Reading-Project/README.md

 unique methods and it helped them to get the results of various models that can be compared and evaluated with other engineers’ approaches.

-A technical report was also included that summarizes the findings
+A technical report was also included that summarizes the findings.
+This project was conducted in an internship, therefore this report contains some parts related to the company or my mentors.
+The report also gives brief information about another AI project which is "Avionic Maintenance Prediction".